Owls: Who Are They?

 Silent Hunter

 Studies done to determine exactly how loud — or silent — an owls flight is have run into issues.
-One study (Wagner et al., 2017) on the features of owl wings and how they effect sound during flight, states:
+One study (Wagner et al., 2017) on the features of owl wings and how they affect sound during flight, states:

 But it has turned out a very difficult measurement problem to determine how quiet the flight of the owl is in absolute terms.
 The reason for this is that the flight of owls is so faint that even the most sensitive microphones are at their limit.